7 Wonderful Ways To Practice DBT How Skills to Master Mindfulness

 7. Gardening

-I’ve practiced this skill as part of my own skills training numerous times and I have to say it is easily one of the most important skills you’ll use as part of dialectical behavior therapy.
+I’ve practised this skill numerous times as part of my skills training, and I have to say it is easily one of the most important skills you’ll use in dialectical behaviour therapy.

-I’ll show you exactly how to practice the dbt how skills and improve your mindfulness skills at the same time.
+I’ll show you exactly how to practice the dbt how skills and improve your mindfulness skills simultaneously.
 Lets take a moment first to understand each skill and the need for it.

 What Are the DBT How Skills?